Ebazhanov/linkedin-skill-assessments-quizzes/dotnet-framework/dotnet-framework-quiz.md

 - CAS stands for Code Access Security and it enables users to restrict, on a very granular level, what managed code can do  according to a level of trust.

 ### 22. Which is NOT true about lambda statements?
- - A statement lambda cannot return a value.
+ - A statement lambda cannot return a value. <= Correct
  - If a statement lambda has a return value, it has to use a return statement.
  - A statement lambda requires using curly braces.
  - A statement lambda can have more than one statement.